All Products

 When multiple input configurations exist, the input priority is in the following descending order: InputConstructor, ItemsPath, and ItemConstructor.

-The following state machine definition provides an example on how to use InputConstructor:
+The following state machine definition provides an example on how to use InputConstructor.

 Type: StateMachine

-Name: InputConstructExample
+Name: test3-tx

 SpecVersion: v1

-StartAt: InvokeFunction
+StartAt: InvokeFunction1

 States: